 For the second annual Homebrew Challenge we compiled an expert panel of judges to bring an hoptical amount of expertise to the judges table.
 Each homebrew club's entry will be critiqued by the following beer aficionados:

 Marty Nachel is an award-winning freelance writer and book author of renown.
-His works include “Beer for Dummies” and “Homebrewing for Dummies.”
-In addition to his writings, Marty is teaches beer appreciation classes throughout the Chicago area.
+His works include “Beer for Dummies” and “Homebrewing for Dummies”.
+In addition to his writings, Marty teaches beer appreciation classes throughout the Chicago area.

 Nachel’s palate has been expertly honed since he became a Certified Beer Judge in 1986 (the first in the state of Illinois).
-He has served as a beer evaluator at the Beverage Tasting Institute in Chicago, a finalist judge at the Boston Beer Company’s Sam Adams LongShot Competition in Boston, and he also serves on the Panel of Professional Beer Judges at the Great America Beer Festival in Denver.
+He has served as a beer evaluator at the Beverage Tasting Institute in Chicago, he’s a Beer Judge at F.o.B.A.B. in Chicago, a finalist Judge at the Sam Adams LongShot Competition in Boston, and he also serves on the Panel of Professional Beer Judges at the Great America Beer Festival in Denver.

 Joe Formanek started homebrewing nearly 25 years ago as an undergraduate in Microbiology at the University of Minnesota.
 He was bitten by the brewing bug after taking a tour of Summit Brewing Company within a year after they had opened in St. Paul in 1987, and he has been going ever since.
 Joe later went to Graduate School at the University of Illinois and helped found the Boneyard Union of Zymurgical Zealots (BUZZ) Homebrew Club.
 He currently resides in Bolingbrook, IL, is a Technical Director for a Food Company in Chicago, and is a proud member of the Urban Knaves of Grain Homebrew Club.
 Joe is also the Midwest Regional Representative for the Beer Judge Certification Program (BJCP), holds a National Judge ranking, and is currently the Vice President of the organization.